Speak to an expert

 How loud is an air source heat pump?

-1. Modern designs have dramatically minimised noise
+1. Modern designs have dramatically minimised noise.

-2. You’re rarely standing next to the unit
+2. You’re rarely standing next to the unit.

-The heat pump units we choose for installations are all chosen with noise output as a key factor – the quieter the better.
+The heat pump units we choose for our installations are all chosen with noise output as a key factor – the quieter the better.
 Most models have a “Standard Sound Mode” during day-to-day, normal operation, which makes the outdoor unit incredibly quiet.

 At 3 metres, the sound pressure is often around 38 dBA, which is about the same as the sound of leaves swaying in the wind or the gentle hush of a library.